-Leading fisheries scientists and managers from around the world joined forces in a new study evaluating best practices to minimize trawling impacts on ocean habitats.
+Leading fisheries scientists and managers from around the world joined forces in a 2020 study evaluating best practices to minimize trawling impacts on ocean habitats.
 What they found is that there is no one best practice.

 Alaska may have some of the healthiest, best managed fish stocks in the world.
 But what works in Alaska will not work everywhere.